jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 If we’re lucky, the original developer is still on the project.
 How much do they recall?
 Do they remember their original assumptions, intentions and expectations?
 Probably most, but maybe not all.
 Do they remember their informal tests?
 Probably some, but maybe not all.

 What if the original developer has left the project, and the ticket has been assigned to a new developer?
 Those fresh eyes may not notice the original developer’s intent from the implementation alone.
-The new developer modifies the code for the item in the ticket but unknowingly also introduces a bug that violates one of the original developer’s undocumented invariants.
+The new developer modifies the code for the issue in the ticket but unknowingly also introduces a bug that violates one of the original developer’s undocumented invariants.
 If we’re lucky, spot testing will catch it, but there’s also a good chance that the bug will slip through, be delivered and released to the user.

 Let’s pivot to the __Automated Test__ version of this story.
 The original developer created automated tests that specified behavior.
 The tests defined the original developer’s assumptions, intentions and expectations.